-As a successful office worker, you have the responsibility of projecting a professional image for your employer.
+As a successful office worker, you have the responsibility of projecting a professional image of your employer.
 You should follow these guidelines to help you become employable in today's competitive, fast changing world:

-- Dress appropriately.
-Begin now to build a professional wardrobe. - Never sit on a desk.
-When you leave, push your chair under your desk. - Stand and sit with good posture one of the first things noticed about your appearance. - Be as self-reliant as possible in doing your work.
+- 1. Dress appropriately.
+Begin now to build a professional wardrobe. - 2.
+Never sit on a desk.
+When you leave, push your chair under your desk. - 3.
+Stand and sit with good posture one of the first things noticed about your appearance.

+- 4. Be as self-reliant as possible in doing your work.
 Take notes.
-Ask for help if necessary. - Use correct grammar when speaking. - Keep your work area neat and organized.
-Keep your tools within easy reach.

-• Project a positive attitude.
+Ask for help if necessary. - 5.
+Use correct grammar when speaking. - 6.
+Keep your work area neat and organized.
+Keep your tools within easy reach. - 7.
+Project a positive attitude.
 Eliminate negative statements in your communication.